marcchen2/marcchen2/README.md

 </em>
 </p>

 A common problem in ML finance research is the availability of asset return data.
 The single realized historical path is insufficient for robust training of ML investment recommendation models.
-There are several approaches to generating additional time series data with similar statistical properties as real assets' return paths.
-One of the most widely accepted to be the gold standard by finance practioners is stationary block bootstrapping (Patton et al., 2009) of historical return data.
-This repo implements the methodology in Python and Numpy (PyTorch version forthcoming).
-I developed this as part of a larger ML framework to create optimal portfolio management strategies, which uses this tool as one of its data sources for training and testing optimal investment strategies.
+It is therefore necessary to generate additional time series data with similar statistical properties as real assets' return paths.
+One of the methods most widely accepted to be the gold standard by finance practioners is stationary block bootstrapping (Patton et al., 2009) of historical return data.
+This repo implements the method in Python and Numpy (PyTorch version forthcoming).
+This tool was implemented as part of a larger ML pipeline I implemented to create optimal portfolio management strategies for my Masters research.

+#### Currently working on:

+-

+- Cleaning up the code I wrote for my undergraduate thesis: Leveraging the Bing Maps API to create an index of transit accessibility in urban areas.